Raftaar-Fayaz/YouTube-Clone/README.md

 # Netflix Clone

-              It is a simple single page project that is inspired by the original YouTube.<br />
-              The YT data in this project is used are fake data(Views, Timestamp, Title, ChannelName, Poster).
-It was created for fun time.
-In this Project User can search(but it only opens the netflix page).<br />
-              React JS, Google Firebase(Deployment, Hosting) & Material UI are used in this Project.
 It is a simple single page project that is inspired by the Original YouTube.<br />
 The YT data in this project is used are fake data(Views, Timestamp, Title, ChannelName, Poster).<br/>
 It was created for funtime, In this Project User can search(but it only opens the netflix page).<br />